Parts online for you!

 4. Slide worn tooth off the adapter nose

-5. Inspect adapter for wear, replace if beyond limits
+5. Inspect adapter for wear; replace if beyond 30% limit

 6. Apply anti-seize compound to adapter nose